AmrEldib/WindowsContextMenuCustomizations/README.md

 Registry entries to modify Windows context menu.

-WARNING: Works on my machine.
-Use at your own risk.
+:warning: WARNING: Works on my machine.
+Use at your own risk. :warning:

 # Contribution